 When working in the classroom with children from different families, backgrounds and beliefs, it is key for teachers to be open to different ways of understanding and perceiving.
 This can relate to everything from teaching students who cannot speak the classroom language to students who have SEND or in discussions with children about their views and beliefs of the world.
-Through my experience at the International school of Lausanne, politics seemed to be a hot topic for most classrooms where students represented a wide range of opinions and backgrounds.
+Through my experience at the International School of Lausanne, politics seemed to be a hot topic for most classrooms where students represented a wide range of opinions and backgrounds.
 I realised the importance of listening to each student’s views and not judging them for it but rather trying to make connections through questioning and linking their different ideas to each other’s interpretations.
-Students felt heard and valued and stayed away from the us vs. them rhetoric.
-They started seeing the similarities and the multitude of layers that their opinions were actually formed of.
-Some students even started questioning their sources of information and seeing the limiting aspects that a set mind frame could have on their relationships and they way they interacted with the world.
+Students felt heard and valued and stayed away from us vs. them rhetoric.
+They started seeing the similarities and the multitude of layers that their opinions were actually formed from.
+Some students even started questioning their sources of information and seeing the limiting aspects that a set mind frame could have on their relationships and the way they interacted with the world.

 For students with SEND or EAL I see this as very similar, just because a student has a slightly different way of processing information to the “norm” does not make their understanding any less valid.
-Through my involvement with SEND students and through my own experience of growing up with severe dyslexia, I have observed that when students with SEND are valorised, other students learning is expanded as well.
+Through my involvement with SEND students and through my own experience of growing up with severe dyslexia, I have observed that when students with SEND are valorised, other students’ learning is expanded as well.
 By allowing and assisting children to figure out their unique way of learning, we can create a sense of pride and respect for each other’s methods and perceptions.
-Key to this, is to coordinate all the possible scaffolding that a child may need by providing different resources that the students are able to choose from and decide whether they need them or not.
+Key to this is to coordinate all the possible scaffolding that a child may need by providing different resources that the students are able to choose from and decide whether they need them or not.
 By allowing children to take control of their own learning and to create an environment of questioning and the respectful sharing of ideas, teachers can empower children in their learning not only of the curriculum but how they interact with each other and the world.

 ‘Understanding special educational needs, disability and inclusive education’.
 Chapter 1 in Trussler, S & Robinson, D (2015) Inclusive Practice in the Primary School: a guide for teachers.
 London: Sage.